Common Sense Media Review

 Talk to Your Kids About ...

-Families can talk to their kids about how the younger guest musicians on Alt.Latino built self-confidence before reaching a pivotal point in their careers.
+Families can talk about how the younger guest musicians on Alt.Latino built self-confidence before reaching a pivotal point in their careers.
 What are some challenges these artists had to go through because of their cultures and traditions?
 Are these struggles different than other musicians from different backgrounds may experience?
 Why?

 Why are Latino musicians marginalized in American pop culture?
 How do shows like Alt.Latino creating more visibility for Latino and Hispanic artists?